danielyxie/bitburner/doc/source/netscript/basicfunctions/purchaseServer.rst

     :param string hostname: Hostname of the purchased server.
     :param number ram: Amount of RAM of the purchased server.
 Must be a power of
         2. Maximum value of :doc:`getPurchasedServerMaxRam<getPurchasedServerMaxRam>`
     :returns: The hostname of the newly purchased server.
+Empty string on failure.

     Purchased a server with the specified hostname and amount of RAM.